Nassau County: Jazz Age Enclave Hits The Fiscal Skids

 Balancing The Budget With Salaries Topping $100,000

-Not only have officials ruled out tax increases, they actually eliminated an unpopular energy tax not long after taking office, costing the county about $40 million a year and making a bad budget situation worse.
+Not only have officials ruled out tax increases, but they actually eliminated an unpopular energy tax not long after taking office, costing the county about $40 million a year and making a bad budget situation worse.

 In September, the Interim Finance Authority issued a report that was sharply critical of county officials, saying their budget did not meet "the standards of prudence necessary for us to project budget balance."